y9x/resources/loader/README.md

 3. Generate a matchmaker token.

-Inspecting network requests to Krunker.io, the first request made is to https://matchmaker.krunker.io/generate-token which has the Client-Key header attached.
+Inspecting network requests to Krunker, the first request made is to https://matchmaker.krunker.io/generate-token which has the Client-Key header attached.

 The API at api.sys32.dev will provide us with the Client-Key header by fetching https://api.sys32.dev/v3/key